syncfusion-content/javascript-docs/js/PivotGrid/Cell-Selection.md

       cellSelection: "valueCellClick"
    });
    valueCellClick = function(evt) {
-      // The event lets the user to perform required operation with the selected set of cells.
-The details of the selected range would be obtained in the parameter of the event. cellvalue = evt.JSONRecords;
+      // The event lets you to perform required operation with the selected set of cells.
+The details of the selected range can be obtained in the parameter of the event. cellvalue = evt.JSONRecords;
       rowheaders = evt.rowHeader;
       colheaders = evt.columnHeader;